 The letter calls for four principals to be adopted:

 - Contact tracing Apps must only be used to support public health measures for the containment of COVID-19.
 The system must not be capable of collecting, processing, or transmitting any more data than what is necessary to achieve this purpose.

 - Any considered solution must be fully transparent.
 The protocols and their implementations, including any sub-components provided by companies, must be available for public analysis.
 The processed data and if, how, where, and for how long they are stored must be documented unambiguously.
 Such data collected should be minimal for the given purpose.

 - When multiple possible options to implement a certain component or functionality of the app exist, then the most privacy-preserving option must be chosen.
 Deviations from this principle are only permissible if this is necessary to achieve the purpose of the app more effectively, and must be clearly justified with sunset provisions.

 - The use of contact tracing Apps and the systems that support them must be voluntary, used with the explicit consent of the user and the systems must be designed to be able to be switched off, and all data deleted, when the current crisis is over.

-Since the letters publication Austria, Estonia, and Switzerland have already announced they will only adopt a de-centralized approach (in particular the DP-3T protocol developed by a team of which I am a member).
-In Germany they dramatically switched from a centralized to a de-centralized model on 26th April.
+Since the publication of the letter, Austria, Estonia, and Switzerland have already announced they will only adopt a de-centralized approach (in particular the DP-3T protocol developed by a team of which I am a member).
+In Germany, they dramatically switched from a centralized to a de-centralized model on 26th April.
 In both Italy and Singapore it also looks like that they will now switch to a decentralized approach.
-In addition, the DP-3T consortium are in discussion with a number of other countries around the world.
+In addition, the DP-3T consortium is in discussion with a number of other countries around the world.